NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

   - [Code security](#code-security)
     - [Branch protection](#branch-protection)

-This guide lays out security best practice for Github repositories.
+This page lists requirements for securing code repositories.
+This guide includes specific configuration settings for GitHub, but  these requirements apply to all code repositories.

 This set of practices is a minimum (nothing stops you from doing more), and they should be implemented alongside other relevant ones that contribute to [security](security.md) as a whole.
 These are discussed in more detail as part of the [Quality Checks](../quality-checks.md).

 ## Prerequisites